dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 From our earlier ICU work, we do know that libicuuc and libicui18n are dynamically linked to libicudata.
 We would need to download and make libicudata available before loading ICU.

 ## ICU Packaging
-Due to lack of ICU on all platform we intend to support for .NET5 we need to look into how to package it for following RIDs
+Due to lack of ICU on all platform we intend to support for .NET 5, we need to look into how to package it for following the RIDs:

 * ios-x64
 * ios-arm